gtamilse/ansible-lab/TECDEV-4500-labguide-draft-gopal-3.md

 ```

----

-## 3.4 Generate iBGP config
+## 3.4 Generate iBGP Config

-- For operators, network configuration and rollout are critical part of daily operations.
+- Network configuration and rollouts are critical part of daily network operations.
 - This exercise will simulate a network config generation via roles and rollout of configs to network elements through automation.

-### objectives
+### Objectives

-- Create a playbook to generate configuration based on role file structures.
+- Create a playbook to generate configuration based on Roles directory structures.
-- Understand the functioning of roles and its file structures
+- You will gain an understanding of how Ansible Roles and Jinja2 Templates can be used to generate router configurations.

 ### Approach

-- Show configurations can be generated for routers with different Network Operating Systems (NOS like IOS and XR) using Ansible roles and templates
-- Show how Ansible modules can be used to upload the configuration to the routers
+- Step-1: Manually create the roles directory structure for the 2 router types (IOS & XR).
-- Playbook will be run on “localhost” to generate the needed configurations and then will use a play to upload the config to the routers.
+- Step-2: Create a playbook roles-bgy.yml to call the two roles (csr-bgp & xr-bgp) to generate the iBGP config and to upload the generated config to the routers.
+- Step-3: Create main.yml files under the tasks and vars folders to setup the tasks to be executed when the roles are called.
+- Step-4: Create the iBGP configuration template for csr and xr router using Jinja2 templating format.
+- Step-5: Execute the playbook roles-bgp.yml to generate the iBGP config and apply it to both routers.

 ### Lab Exercise

-Step 1.Create two sub-folders by the name “csr-bgp”  and “xr-bgp” using mkdir command
+Step-1: Create two sub-folders by the name “csr-bgp”  and “xr-bgp” using mkdir command

 ```
-cisco@ansible-controller:~$
-cisco@ansible-controller:~$ mkdir csr-bgp xr-bgp cisco@ansible-controller:~$
+cisco@ansible-controller:~$ mkdir csr-bgp xr-bgp
 ```

-Step 2.Create tasks,templates and vars under both csr-bgp and xr-bgp folder.
+Step-2: Create tasks, vars, and templates directories under both csr-bgp and xr-bgp folder.

 ```
-cisco@ansible-controller:~$
 cisco@ansible-controller:~$ mkdir csr-bgp/tasks csr-bgp/vars csr-bgp/templates
-cisco@ansible-controller:~$

 cisco@ansible-controller:~$ mkdir xr-bgp/tasks xr-bgp/vars xr-bgp/templates
-cisco@ansible-controller:~$

 ```
-Step 3.
-Create a playbook - roles-bgp.yml with the following Contents
+Step-3: Create a playbook called roles-bgp.yml.

+- This playbook contains 3 plays:
+  - First play will run on the localhost (ansible-controller) and call on the roles to generate IOS and XR iBGP configs.
+  - The second and third plays are used to upload the BGP configs to the routers.

 ```
 ---